xonixx/xonixx.github.io/makesure.md

 What I find even a plus, because. it's more consistent.

-Otherwise, this directive is well covered with tests - both [what should be parsed](https://github.com/xonixx/makesure/blob/v0.9.16/tests/16_define_validation.sh) and [what should not be ](https://github.com/xonixx/makesure/blob/v0.9.16/tests/16_define_validation_error.sh).
+Otherwise, this directive is well covered with tests - both [what should be parsed](https://github.com/xonixx/makesure/blob/v0.9.16/tests/16_define_validation.sh) and [what should not be](https://github.com/xonixx/makesure/blob/v0.9.16/tests/16_define_validation_error.sh).

 Let's summarize.
 Designed a feature.
 Then they redesigned it, and at the same time they were able to simplify and reduce the code, speed it up and at the same time add additional checks.